gokiburikin/gkbrkn_noita/README.md

 - **Glittering Trail**: The projectile gains a trail of explosions.
 - **Guided Shot**: The projectile is influenced by your aim.
 - **Imitation**: Cast a copy of the next unlimited use spell (or cast the next spell if no valid spell exists.)
+- **Link Shot**: Cast 2 spells the second of which will expire when the first expires.
 - **Lock Shot**: The projectile locks onto a nearby target.
 - **Magic Hand**: The projectile is held in place a set distance from the tip of your wand.
 - **Magic Light**: Control a magic light that cuts through darkness.